Matt Motoki, Ph.D. student at University of Washington

 Matt Motoki

-I am a second-year Ph.D. student in the Electrical & Computer Engineering Department at the University of Washington, advised by Baosen Zhang.
+I am a third-year Ph.D. student in the Electrical & Computer Engineering Department at the University of Washington, advised by Baosen Zhang.
 My research interests lie at the intersection of machine learning, power systems, and sustainability.
-In the past, I’ve worked in industry as a data scientist.
+In addition to my doctoral studies, I lead the data science efforts at Shifted Energy.

 Dark Mode